-Illustrations by Rosemarie C. Cattan
+Illustrations by Rosemarie C. Cattan.

 These flowers are also much-loved in East Asia, where many varieties natively grow.
 They have particular importance in Japan, where they are the symbol for the Emperor and the Imperial family.
 Chrysanthemums decorate the Imperial Seal of Japan, as well as Japanese passports for individuals in the Imperial Family.

 With its unique exotic form, the orchid often invokes associations with sensuality and sexuality in modern culture.
 It should be no surprise to hear, then, that the word “orchid” comes from the Ancient Greek word orchis, meaning “testicle.”
-This association likely originates from the shape of the bulbous roots, which the Ancient Greeks thought symbolized virility.
+This association likely originates from the shape of the flower’s bulbous roots, which the Ancient Greeks thought symbolized virility.
 This symbolism was so strong that a man in this society would eat an orchid with large roots in order to supposedly increase his chances of having a male child.

 Interestingly, the vanilla plant is also a member of the Orchidaceae family.
-Not only is vanilla famous for its sweet taste, but it’s scent is a natural aphrodisiac.
+Not only is vanilla famous for its sweet taste, but its scent is a natural aphrodisiac.
 Clearly the orchids have a very erotic family tree.

 Oh, the humble yellow rose.
 Why did the language of flowers force you to be compared to your red counterpart?
 Currently most representative of friendship, the yellow rose is commonly used for well wishes.
-In modern media, it’s depicted as a versatile hospital flower but not as romantic as its preferred red counterpart.
+In modern media, it’s depicted as a versatile hospital flower, but it’s not as romantic as its preferred red counterpart.
 However, in the Victorian Era, it held a completely different connotation.
 In those days, the yellow rose was synonymous with jealousy and infidelity — which is just another reason not to choose this flower for your special someone on Valentine’s Day.

-These simple flowers have a very dramatic history and symbology in several countries worldwide.
+These simple flowers have a very dramatic history and symbology in several countries.
 Most varieties of tulips are native to the Middle East, where they were well-loved for their delicate features.
 In fact, the most prosperous and peaceful time during the Ottoman Empire was named the “Tulip Era” after the positive association with the flower (particularly: nobility and wealth).